 In short, this property allows for saving and syncing of data to the given location.

 You’ll notice the base URL is not used.
-Instead, it uses a child path of grocery-items.
-The Firebase database is a JSON NoSQL database, so all data is stored as JSON.
+Instead, it uses a child path of

 JSON is a hierarchical key-value data structure – keys refer to objects that can contain values pointing to other objects.
 JSON data is simply a tree of key value pairs.